eliocapelati/eliocapelati/README.md

 ### Hi there 👋

-I'm Elio, Software Engineer with more than 10 years experience.
+I'm Elio, Software Engineer with extensive experience in cloud native microservices.

 - 📫 How to reach me: eliocapelati at gmail, and [linkedin](https://www.linkedin.com/in/eliocapelati/)
 - 😄 Pronouns: He/Him